sinonjs/sinon/docs/release-source/release/sandbox.md

 #### `sandbox.usingPromise(promiseLibrary);`

-Causes all stubs created from the sandbox to return promises using a specific Promise library instead of the global one when using `stub.rejects` or `stub.resolves`.
+Causes all stubs and mocks created from the sandbox to return promises using a specific Promise library instead of the global one when using `stub.rejects` or `stub.resolves`.
 Returns the stub to allow chaining.